-To make a claim for an accident or sickness that occurs from 1 July 2020, you'll have the option of submitting your claim online or, if you prefer, we can send you a claim form.
+To make a claim for an accident or sickness that occurs on or after 1 July 2020, you'll have the option of submitting your claim online or, if you prefer, we can send you a claim form.

 - What if I want to cancel or reduce my level of cover?

-I'm leaving the Telstra Group so what will happen to my insurance?
+I'm leaving the Telstra Group - what will happen to my insurance?

 You can keep your super with TelstraSuper by transferring to the Personal Plus division.

-From 1 July, if you transfer into TelstraSuper’s Personal Plus division from another division, you will receive insurance cover equal to the base cover you held previously (this excludes any voluntary cover).
+From 1 July 2020, if you transfer into TelstraSuper’s Personal Plus division from another division, you will receive insurance cover equal to the default cover you held previously (this excludes any voluntary cover).
 You will need to pay for this insurance cover yourself and it will be based on a unitised rate.
 Your cover will decrease as you get older.